Cacti/documentation/Automation-Networks.md

 <br>
 <br>

-To begin the scanner click on the bottom right drop down and select discover this will start the discovery
+To begin the scanner click on the bottom right drop down and select "Discover Now" this will start the discovery